awsdocs/aws-cloud9-user-guide/doc_source/credentials.md

 1. Sign in to the IAM console, at [https://console\.aws\.amazon\.com/iam](https://console.aws.amazon.com/iam)\.

-   For this step, we recommend you sign in using credentials for an IAM administrator user in your AWS account\.
-If you cannot do this, check with your AWS account administrator\.
+   For this step, we recommend that you sign in using IAM administrator\-level credentials in your AWS account\.
+If you can't do this, check with your AWS account administrator\.

 1. In the navigation bar, choose **Users**\.